rawmodel/framework/README.md

 We can set a `defaultValue` for each field which will automatically populate a field on creation.

 The `defaultValue` can also be a method which returns a dynamic value.
-Note that this function shares the context of a field instance, thus you have access to all the features of the `Field` class.
+This function shares the context of a field instance thus you have access to all the features of the `Field` class.

 ```js
 this.defineField('name', {